Rongrong-Xie/Rongrong-Xie.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='../../images/3.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-**Exploring Factors of Pre-service English Teachers’ Behavior Intention on AI in Training and Future Teaching** | 2024<br/>
+**Exploring Factors of Pre-service English Teachers’ Behavior Intention on AI in Training and Future Teaching.** | 2024 Presented at 1st XJTLU International Conference on Applied Linguistics in the AI Era （The best presentation award）<br/>
 **Rongrong, Xie**
 - Utilized structural equation modeling (SEM) to validate an extended model combining the UTAUT and TPACK frameworks, referred to as the AI-TPACK model.
 - Incorporated ethical considerations and perceived risks to reconstruct these established models.